 Try'a Skill allows participants to meet and talk with trade professionals, apprentices, VET teachers / trainers / lecturers and local industry people.

 The Darwin Try’a Skill event is held in conjunction with the Darwin Skills, Employment and Careers Expo.
-For further information, and to register your group attendance please visit the expo pages.
+For further information, and to register your group attendance read the Skills, Employment and Careers Expo pages.

 Become a skills coach and showcase your industry

 Try'a Skill is a unique concept which brings local businesses and future workforce together.

 National skills shortage means future tradespeople will be in demand for years to come.
 This initiative aims to train and keep skilled people in the Northern Territory.

 Try'a Skill is a hands-on event allowing Territorians to have direct interaction with experienced tradespeople, apprentices and VET trainers.